 Almost all lenders have complaints procedures.
 Your first port of call should be one of the lender’s branches or the Customer Care Department at head office.
 We understand that complaints to a lender are resolved effectively and efficiently.
 If you feel the matter is not resolved you can write to Financial Ombudsman Service with full details of your complaint.

-My friend suggested that if I am buying in Woolwich I should carry out a Neighbourhood, Planning and Local Amenity Search.
+My colleague advised me that if I am purchasing in Woolwich I should carry out a Neighbourhood, Planning and Local Amenity Search.
 Can you explain what the purpose of this search is?

 This is a search is occasionally included in the estimate for your Woolwich conveyancing searches.
-It is a large report of about 40 pages, listing and setting out important information about Woolwich around the property and the people living there.
-It incorporates an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the local Housing Market, Council Tax Banding, the type of People living in the area, the dominant type of Housing, the Average House Prices, Crime statistics, Local Education with plans and statistics, Local Amenities and other useful information about Woolwich.
+It is a large report of about 40 pages, listing and detailing important information about Woolwich around the property and the people living there.
+It incorporates an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the Woolwich Housing Market, Council Tax Banding, the demographics of People living in the area, the dominant type of Housing, the Average House Prices, Crime details, Woolwich Education with maps and statistics, Local Amenities and other useful information concerning Woolwich.

 I decided to have a survey done on a property in Woolwich prior to instructing lawyers.
 I have been informed that there is a flying freehold aspect to the house.
 Our surveyor advised that some banks tend not grant a mortgage on this type of home.